How to Balance Paid Ads and Organic Content on Rednote

 -Organic Content: Get remembered.

-Adjust the Ratio Based on Stages
+Adjust Based on Stage

 Conclusion